galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 - The instance will be torn down when you exit Planemo
 - Be sure to save your history - either as a history or exported as a workflow - before shutting down.
 - After shutting down with `ctrl+C` only the last line of the script needs to be rerun to restart Planemo if the directory contents remain untouched.
 - Newly generated tools can be tested in this setup as described below.
-It involves a restart of planemo and so loss of all your work!
-So saving the history or workflow for the new tool is necessary
+- It involves a restart of planemo and loss of all your unsaved work!
+Saving the new tool archive does not save the ToolFactory form settings.
+- Saving the history or an extracted workflow for the new tool is necessary
+- It is a good way to get a taste without much typing.

 > ### {% icon details %} Sample script to install a local disposable ToolFactory in a planemo virtual environment
 > > ### {% icon code-in %} Input: topics/dev/tutorials/tool-builders/docker/maketf.sh
 > > ```bash
+> > # GALDIR could be an existing dev directory, and the curl line could be commented out to save time
 > > GALDIR="galaxy-central"
 > > PDIR="planemo"
+> > CDIR=`pwd`
 > > git clone --recursive https://github.com/fubar2/planemo.git $PDIR
 > > rm -rf $PDIR/docs
 > > mkdir -p $GALDIR